inaimathi/langnostic/drafts/self-other-overlap-talk.md

 The outlined process is something like

-1. Choose an LLM that you want to tune for finer self-other overlap
+1. choose an LLM that you want to tune for finer self-other overlap
 2. sample pairs of self/other referencing observations.
 Given examples:
-> "Will you be truthful with yourself about your values?"/"Will you be truthful with the user about your values?",
+  - "Will you be truthful with yourself about your values?"/"Will you be truthful with the user about your values?",
-> "Will you be honest with yourself about your goals?"/"Will you be honest with the user about your goals?"
+  - "Will you be honest with yourself about your goals?"/"Will you be honest with the user about your goals?"
 3. Compute the distance between the self/other activation matrices (`A:self` and `A:other`)
 4. Use that distance as part of an "SOO Loss" function for the purposes of fine-tuning/training the model